Want to get your kids away from screens and devices for a little while? Then it’s time to turn your attention to the backyard.

 It’s increasingly difficult to get kids away from the electronics and spending time outdoors where they can be physically active and enjoy nature.
 However, it’s a challenge every parent has to overcome.
 It’s no coincidence the childhood obesity rate has doubled in the last 30 years as video games, consoles, computers, and devices have risen in popularity.

 It’s a lot easier to encourage kids to go outside and play when there are plenty of fun activities for them to enjoy.
+Even something as simple as an outdoor slide or ball will encourage them to get out more.
 It will take a little bit of money and sweat equity, but the rewards your children will gain are well worth it!

 Add a Green Space

 Pavers and decks can never replace grass.
 Kids love running barefoot and rolling around in the soft blades as they play.
 And if you have sports loving kids, grass is an absolute must for practicing at home.

 The top priority is finding a grass species that can handle the weather in your area as well as the trampling of rambunctious kids.
 Kentucky bluegrass seed is a great option because of its density and ability to handle foot traffic.
 It’s so lush and resilient, it’s one of the most commonly used grasses for sports fields.
 Many homeowners also like that it can grow in the shade or full sunlight.

 Getting kids into gardening is much easier than most people realise.
 You’ve got to get your hands dirty, but kids seem to enjoy doing that.
 They also love getting to see all their hard work pay off.